wealthy-laughing-duck/wealthy-laughing-duck.github.io/README.md

 # Introduction

-Wealthy Laughing Duck is in fact a simple logic model that can be adapted by various applications and platforms.
-It's supposed to be a personal finance managing system.
+Wealthy Laughing Duck is a simple logic model that can be adapted by various applications and platforms.
+It's supposed to be a **personal finance managing system**.
 All duck components are just implementations of this model, e.g. web interface implemented with JavaScript, Java Thrift server / PHP Thrift client, python RESTful API (consumed by JavaScript interface) and so on.

 Most of duck components are in early development phase so far, but the aim is to make them mature, stable systems that would rely on different technologies